-If the operation failed for a subset of targets, the PartialCompletion parameter value is non-zero.
-Otherwise, the PartialCompletion parameter value is 0 (zero).
+If the operation failed for a subset of targets, the PartialCompletion parameter value is non-zero (TRUE).
+Otherwise, the PartialCompletion parameter value is 0x00 (FALSE).

-2.2.14 RopGetHierarchyTable
+2.2.13 RopGetHierarchyTable

 The RopGetHierarchyTable operation is used to retrieve the hierarchy table for a folder.
-This ROP returns a table object on which table operations can be performed.
-For more details about table objects and table operations, see [MS-OXCTABL].
+This ROP returns a Table object on which table operations can be performed.
+For more details about Table objects and table operations, see [MS-OXCTABL].